klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 has a theoretical peak performance of nearly 200 TFlops in single (FP32) or double (FP64) precision vector arithmetic (and twice that with the packed FP32 format, but that is not well supported so this number is not often quoted).
 The matrix units are capable of about 400 TFlops in FP32 or FP64.
-However, compared to the NVIDIA GPUs, the performance for lower precision formats used in some AI applications is not that stellar.
+However, compared to contemporary NVIDIA GPUs, the performance for lower precision formats used in some AI applications is not that stellar, and now that LUMI is aging and newer generation GPUs have been launched by both NVIDIA and AMD, you can find systems that are much faster and more cost-effective at those computations.

 LUMI also has a **large CPU-only partition**, called **LUMI-C**, for jobs that do not run well on GPUs, but also integrated enough with the GPU partition that it is possible to have